Partigya/Demo2/README.md

-Hi  this is the demo.# Demo2
+Hi  this is the demo.# Demo2I am able to write in this branch

 GitHub pull request

+i am able to write a new line now.